w3f/Grants-Program/applications/Doter.md

 #### The difference between Doter and polkadot.js extension
 Polkadot.js extension is an official account management tool, Compared with polkadot.js extension, Doter's positioning is not only an account management tool.
-Doter will also implements a series of common functions in Polkadot ecology, such as Transfer and receive, query transaction records, wallet management, easy-to-operate on-chain governance modules, staking modules, etc. This means that doter can not only interact well with other dapps, but also independently complete the functions mentioned above, providing users with a one-stop experience, which polkadot.js extension does not have.
+Doter will also implements a series of common functions in Polkadot ecology, such as Transfer and receive, query transaction records, wallet management, easy-to-operate on-chain governance modules, etc. This means that doter can not only interact well with other dapps, but also independently complete the functions mentioned above, providing users with a one-stop experience, which polkadot.js extension does not have.

 In addition, Doter will also provide a completely user-centric UI experience to make it easier for users to participate in the Polkadot ecosystem.